 The Digital Media Institute at InterTech trains students through one-year accelerated programs in animation, visual effects, interactive content and game development in a real-world atmosphere.
 The Institute’s mission is to deliver high quality training taught by industry professionals and prepare students for careers in digital media.

 DMII is the only non-profit digital media school in the region that supports collaborative efforts with businesses and industries to create more economic activity for the community.
 Students benefit from a “learn by doing” approach, and the instructors and administrators create an atmosphere that facilitates real-world scenarios.
 Drawn from a diverse local population which includes working professionals or recent high school or college graduates, DMII students become adept at animation, visual effects and computer graphics for film and interactive gaming.
-The program prepares students for careers positions such as a 3D modeler, 3D texture artist, rotoscope artist, scene layout artist and 2D compositing artist, among others.
+The program prepares students for career positions such as a 3D modeler, 3D texture artist, rotoscope artist, scene layout artist and 2D compositing artist, among others.

 DMII offers the most accelerated program in Louisiana with high-quality training with day and night class options, as well as a 24-hour flex lab where students can work on independent projects.
 Students benefit from an enhanced workforce dynamic with a unique environment—all at a low cost.